Self-determination theory: Extrinsic motivation

 Extrinsically motivated behaviours can be integrated into self.
 OIT proposes that internalization is more likely to occur when there is a sense of relatedness.

 Ryan, Stiller and Lynch found that children internalize school's extrinsic regulations when they feel secure and cared for by parents and teachers.

 Internalisation of extrinsic motivation is also linked to competence.
 OIT suggests that feelings of competence in activities should facilitate internalisation of said actions.

 Autonomy is particularly important when trying to integrate its regulations into a person's sense of self.
 If an external context allows a person to integrate regulation—they must feel competent, related and autonomous.
 They must also understand the regulation in terms of their other goals to facilitate a sense of autonomy.
 This was supported by Deci, Eghrari, Patrick and Leone who found in laboratory settings if a person was given a meaningful reason for uninteresting behaviour along with support for their sense of autonomy and relatedness they internalized and integrated their behaviour.

 Individual differences

 SDT argues that needs are innate but can be developed in a social context or learned from various life experiences and outside influences.
 Some people develop stronger needs than others, creating individual differences in the needs of people, whether it be autonomy, relatedness, or competence.
 However, individual differences within the theory focus on concepts resulting from the degree to which needs have been satisfied or not satisfied.
-This has the potential to lead to either need satisfaction of need frustration.
+This has the potential to lead to either need satisfaction or need frustration.
 Depending on which is reached, there can either be positive or negative outcomes, which vary between individual to individual and what their needs may be.

 Within SDT there are two general individual difference concepts, causality orientations and life goals, which will be discussed in further detail below.